commonhaus/foundation/bylaws/6-notice-records.md

 - **Retention and Version Control**: Documents will adhere to legal requirements for retention periods and employ version control for historical accuracy.
 - **Backup and Security:** Regular backups and robust security measures to safeguard digital records.

-[Amendments]: amendments.md
+[Amendments]: ./8-amendments.md
-[Decision Making]: decision-making.md#seeking-consensus-on-mailing-lists
+[Decision Making]: ./5-decision-making.md#seeking-consensus-on-mailing-lists
+[contact-us]: ../COMMUNICATION.md